-It is not possible to explore all of the many facets, intricacies, and impacts of Pathological Narcissism all in one article, this I know.
-I have dedicated the last two years to understanding how those with High Narcissistic traits, Narcissistic Personality Disorder/Pathological Narcissism (and other Cluster B personalities), impact all of us on such a deep level, personally, as a society, globally; including the health of the planet that we inhabit.
+It is impossible to explore all of the many facets, intricacies, and impacts of Pathological Narcissism in one article, this I know.
+Those with High Narcissistic traits, Narcissistic Personality Disorder/Pathological Narcissism (and other Cluster B personalities), impact all of us on such a deep level, personally, as a society, globally; including the health of the planet that we inhabit.
 They are especially drawn to Empaths and Highly Sensitive People due to their kind, caring, empathic and compassionate nature.
-The above mentioned, all share core Narcissistic personality, thinking, and emotional and interpersonal characteristics.
+The above mentioned all share core Narcissistic personality, thinking, and emotional and interpersonal characteristics.

-Dr. Christiane Northrup has written a book called “Dodging Energy Vampires, “in which sheds lots of light on this phenomena.
+Dr Christiane Northrup has written a book called “Dodging Energy Vampires, “shedding lots of light on this phenomena.
 She says, “It is interesting to note that the ratio of male to female vampires is about 4:1, but fully 20 percent of all people (male and female) have vampire characteristics or are full-blown Cluster Bs.
 That’s one in five people, and each one of those directly and adversely affects five people.”
 That is a lot of people impacted and harmed!

-It is only in the past 25 years or so that energy vampires have been clearly identified by the mental health profession, says Dr. Christiane Northrup, and that is why so many of them have so successfully continued to manipulate their families and society in general.
+It is only in the past 25 years or so that energy vampires have been clearly identified by the mental health profession, says Dr Christiane Northrup.
+That is why so many of them have successfully continued to manipulate their families and society in general.
 Awareness is the key!

 How does Narcissism develop?

-During the first 3 years of life we need to feel safe and secure with our parents or caregivers.
+During the first three years of life, we need to feel safe and secure with our parents or caregivers.
 Arielle Swartz says, “this allows us to develop a healthy sense of self that forms the foundation for our ability to develop meaningful, healthy relationships with others.”
-If we experience fear, unpredictability, uncertainty, neglect, rage, indifference, abuse, emotional unavailability, etc. the natural attachment process is disrupted, causing trauma, which can result in deep and lasting challenges for those that have experienced it (until its dealt with).
+If we experience fear, unpredictability, uncertainty, neglect, rage, indifference, abuse, emotional unavailability, etc., the natural attachment process can be disrupted, causing trauma, resulting in deep and lasting challenges for those that have experienced it (until it’s dealt with).

 Stacy Hoch says attachment issues halted the development in the Codependent and the Narcissist.
-She refers to them as, “the flip side of the coin” and says, due to their inner wounding a Codependent gives to feel worthy and the narcissist takes to feel worthy and, Narcissists escape the void that they feel on the inside by consumption to fill it, and Codependents escape the void that they feel via self-abandonment and self-rejection, but the escape is an escape just the same.
+She refers to them as, “the flip side of the coin” and says, due to their inner wounding a Codependent gives to feel worthy.
+The narcissist takes to feel worthy and, Narcissists escape the void that they feel on the inside by consumption to fill it.
+Codependents escape the void that they feel via self-abandonment and self-rejection, but the escape is an escape just the same.
 Both are deficient in self-love.
 Ross Rosenburg wrote a book called, “The Human Magnet Syndrome” which describes in detail the unconscious, energetic pull towards each other that stems from the inner wounding of a Codependent and a Narcissist.

 The Characteristics of a Pathological Narcissist:

-Narcissism is not a diagnosis; It’s a pattern, explains Dr. Ramani Durvasula.
-Further, the diagnosis of narcissistic personality disorder requires that the person have pathological personality traits including antagonism which is characterized by grandiosity, entitlement, self-centeredness, firmly holding to the belief that one is better than others, being condescending towards others as well as attention seeking, excessive attempts to attract and be the focus of attention of others, including admiration, and validation seeking.
+Narcissism is not a diagnosis; it’s a pattern, explains Dr Ramani Durvasula.
+Further, the diagnosis of a narcissistic personality disorder requires that the person have pathological personality traits including antagonism which is characterized by grandiosity, entitlement, self-centeredness, firmly holding to the belief that one is better than others, being condescending towards others as well as attention-seeking, excessive attempts to attract and be the focus of attention of others, including admiration, and validation seeking.
 Further, these personality patterns need to be stable across time and consistent across situations, for example, at work, at home, in public, and with family.

-Narcissism is broadly characterized by a lack of interpersonal awareness, as well as interpersonal antagonism, and dysregulated moods, and the core pillars of narcissism are, lack of empathy, entitlement, grandiosity, validation seeking, and dysregulation.
-There are eight typical patterns within a narcissist interpersonal features; lack of empathy, manipulation, projection, lying, poor boundaries, jealousy, gaslighting, and controlling.
+Narcissism is broadly characterized by a lack of interpersonal awareness, interpersonal antagonism, dysregulated moods, and the core pillars of narcissism: lack of empathy, entitlement, grandiosity, validation seeking, and dysregulation.
+There are eight typical patterns within a narcissist interpersonal features; lack of empathy, manipulation, projection, lying, poor boundaries, jealousy, gaslighting and controlling.

-Lack of empathy is the lack of interest in or capacity for understanding the feelings and experiences of others.
-Narcissists may be cognitively capable of empathy but they do not shape their behavior in accordance with empathy, says Dr. Ramani Durvasula.
+Lack of empathy is the lack of interest in or capacity to understand others’ feelings and experiences.
+Narcissists may be cognitively capable of empathy, but they do not shape their behaviour in accordance with empathy, says Dr Ramani Durvasula.
 Ross Rosenburg says, “Pathological Narcissists are only empathetic or sensitive to others when doing so results in a tangible reward for themselves and/or when it makes them feel valued, important, and appreciated.”
 They will watch us, study us, observe us, and gather data to assess our vulnerabilities.
 Once they understand these vulnerabilities, they will exploit them/us and use them to their advantage.
 All the while, we think that in sharing our vulnerabilities with them that they are being honoured and protected.
 Nope.
-They know what to say to figure out how to draw someone one in and get them to trust them so that they gain control in the relationship.
+They know what to say to figure out how to draw someone in and get them to trust them to gain control in the relationship.
 Finding this out is very damaging and confusing on so many levels.

 Overt narcissist’s grandiosity is apparent and easy to recognize.
 With Covert narcissist’s, grandiosity is hidden.
 Debbie Mirza says that “the covert type is one of the most destructive to your heart, psyche, and physical body because it is so hidden, unrecognizable, and you are usually the only one that sees it.”